Your Itinerary

 We arrive in the beautiful province of Ragusa late this afternoon, a region famous for its rich red wines that are usually made from a blend of Nero d’Avola, Frappato and Pignatello grapes.
 Tonight, you'll have the evening free to acquaint yourself with the city.
 Enjoy the opportunity to explore and immerse yourself in the beauty of Ragusa at your own pace.

-In the afternoon, we’ll take a walking tour through the old town.
+In the late morning, we’ll take a walking tour through the old town of Ragusa.
 Stroll through the winding streets, lined with centuries-old buildings, and discover the rich heritage of this beautiful Sicilian city.
 We’ll also see the impressive Duomo di San Giorgio.
 This 18th century cathedral is topped with a neoclassical dome and rises from the streets with a distinctive three-tiered cake-like exterior.

 Special Experience